It starts with a game.

 As it happens, her efforts only contribute to the success of the performance; everything the Bellas do in it is perfect.
 Flo’s cartwheel goes really well, no one hits anyone else with the props, and everything flows into the next thing with easy precision.
 Beca’s pretty proud that it’s gone so well.

-Except she can’t really think about that much, because the performance has ended with Chloe’s ended up with her nose only a few inches from Beca’s (and if she just leaned forward, if she just—) and they’re breathing quite heavily from it all.
+Except she can’t really think about that much, because the performance has ended with Chloe’s nose only a few inches from Beca’s (and if she just leaned forward, if she just—) and they’re breathing quite heavily from it all.

 The DJ thinks she should screw her eyes shut or something.
 Then she won’t be a victim of that ginger’s stare.
 But that thought doesn’t work for her, because she’s still staring and Chloe’s still staring right back and she sort of feels dizzy with what it means and what it could mean.